OUTCOME MEASURES FOR SHOULDER PAIN

 Outcome measures are tests or questionnaires used by therapists at the commencement of therapy intervention, which are then often repeated again at various points during patient care.
 Scores on the measure can be compared over time, or before and after an intervention, to help the therapist and patient to determine whether improvement has occurred.
 In this way they can be used to track progress and determine the effectiveness of an intervention.

 DISABILITIES OF THE ARM, SHOULDER AND HAND QUESTIONNAIRE

-You can also directly access an online version of the DASH score on the Orthopaedic scores website, which will calculate the score for you.
+Or alternatively access an online version of the DASH on the Orthopaedic scores website and it will calculate score online: DASH

-The summaries of DASH and QuickDASH articles which were reviewed by our Shoulder CoP core group members are available here:
+Summaries of DASH and QuickDASH articles which were reviewed by our Shoulder CoP core group members and are available here:

 Mintken PE, Glynn P, Cleland JA (2009) Psychometric properties of the shortened disabilities of the arm, shoulder, and hand questionnaire (QuickDash) and numeric pain rating scale in patients with shoulder pain.
 J Shoulder Elbow Surg 18(6):920-6

 Angst F, Goldhahn J, Drerup S, Flury M, Schwyzer H-K, Simmen BR (2009)How sharp is the short quickDASH?
 A refined content and validity analysis of the short form of the disabilities of the shoulder, arm and hand questionnaire in the strata of symptoms and function and specific joint conditions.
 Qual Life Res.
 18(8):1043-51.